Adversarial Attacks on LLM-as-a-Judge Systems

 Results

-Our experiments revealed several important patterns.
-First, the effectiveness of injection attacks varies substantially across judge architectures, but no architecture we tested was immune.
-Pointwise scoring systems were the most vulnerable, as the judge has no comparative anchor and its score can be shifted by evaluative language embedded in the response.
-Pairwise comparison systems showed moderate vulnerability -- the binary nature of the decision means that even small biases can flip outcomes, but the presence of a comparison response provides some grounding.
+No judge architecture we tested was immune to adversarial manipulation, with pointwise scoring being the most vulnerable because the judge has no comparative anchor and its score can be shifted by evaluative language embedded in the response.
+Pairwise comparison systems showed moderate vulnerability -- even small injected biases can flip binary outcomes, though the presence of a comparison response provides some grounding.
+The most effective attacks were the least visible to human inspection, creating a difficult detection-versus-effectiveness tradeoff.

 Chain-of-thought evaluation, where the judge reasons through its assessment before assigning a score, provided the most interesting results.
 In some cases, the explicit reasoning step helped the judge resist manipulation by forcing it to articulate criteria that conflicted with the injected content.
 However, in other cases, the injection was incorporated into the chain of thought itself, leading to rationalized but manipulated scores.
 This suggests that chain-of-thought evaluation is not a reliable defense on its own but may be a useful component of a broader defense strategy.